 So to keep up with this competitor and not lose any more market share on the digital “battlefield” you have to start taking countermeasures and that leads you to start using the same mechanisms and tools as your competitor….and this leads you to AI and the devil’s circle is closed where AI is battling AI and the winner is the one with the “better AI” and the more frequent updated “content”.
 In the end, we push each other to more and more “good content” so that the message and the essence of it all get lost in the mass of produced content.
 Do you see where this is leading?

-It´s estimated that there are around 25 billion websites active websites (source: Link) and every day around about 250.000 new websites are launched globally (source: Link).
-These numbers don t include new content on current pages.
-But let s agree on the fact that a single human brain can consume only a tiny fraction of the content that is published every minute globally.
+It´s estimated that there are around 25 billion websites active websites (source: Link) and every day around 250.000 new websites are launched globally (source: Link).
+These numbers don’t include new content on current pages.
+But let’s agree on the fact that a single human brain can consume only a tiny fraction of the content that is published every minute globally.
 And now we want to increase the amount of content with AI that doesn´t sleep, eats and that can produce content nonstop that is pushed into the world and gets indexed by Google, Bing & Co.
 Is this the future of content?
-Where people that are mostly not able to consume the amount of information today should consume, filter, and make good decisions once we increase the amount of information by today’s standards?
+Where people who are mostly not able to consume the amount of information today should consume, filter, and make good decisions once we increase the amount of information by today’s standards?
 Where does this end?

 I mean, for the sake of good rankings and (client-) profits we are willing to put more and more content into this world but forget, that we are not even by today able to get essential messages to our customers.
 The answer always seems to be: If the consumer doesn´t hear my message, I have to scream louder.
 And AI is helping this strategy because it seems to have no limit in creating those contents/messages.
 The thing is the ones that should receive it don´t get it because they are already bombarded by other stuff that blocks their senses.